Ambient Monitoring

 Ambient measurements with Partector 2 & Pro

 A growing number of customers are using the Partector 2 and Partector 2 Pro for continuous environmental monitoring rather than for shorter handheld exposure or occupational hygiene measurements.
-Performing such measurements and ensuring high data quality is more complex than making short indoor measurements.
-There are five main issues to consider:
+Performing such measurements and ensuring high data quality is much more complex than making short indoor measurements.
+There are six main issues to consider:

 Avoid high temperature

-Avoid high humidity (or worse, water)
+Avoid high humidity (or worse, water entering the device)

 Avoid inlet clogging